Hiking Through The Belly Of The Dragon Near Kanab Utah

 Looking back down a dry waterfall over a sandy wash

-• There are no bathrooms and/or water stations near this trail, so plan accordingly.
+• There are no bathrooms and/or water stations near Belly of the Dragon Trail.

-Photos Of Belly Of The Dragon
+Belly Of The Dragon Photos

 Silhouette of woman hiking through belly of the dragon tunnel in kanab utah with light beaming inside

-More Around Kanab
+More From Kanab

 Want more Utah content?
 Head over to our Utah Travel Guides to explore the Mighty Five National Parks and beyond.

-Please let us know if you have any questions about the Belly of the Dragon or surrounding area of Kanab in the comments below.
+Please let us know if you have any questions in the comments below.

 Happy Travels,